Janae Kroc: Personal life

 In interviews, Kroc has described growing up in a trailer in a rural conservative area.
-Kroc started working out with cement-filled Sears weights at six years old, including doing 100 reps on a 10-pound dumbbell, and at 8 years old constructed a weight bench out of a 2x4 or 2x12 on cement blocks and made a barbell out of milk jugs filled with sand hung on a stick.
+Kroc started working out with cement-filled Sears weights at six years old, and at 8 years old constructed a weight bench out of a 2x4 or 2x12 boards, on cement blocks, and made a barbell out of milk jugs filled with sand hung on a stick.
 Kroc weighed 118 pounds as a high school freshman, and, after graduating from high school at Standish-Sterling Central.

-After wedding Patty Stoll in 1996, four years into their marriage Patty gave birth to their middle son Garrett John Kroczaleski on 15 May 2000.
-Kroc's son Garrett John Kroczaleski died August 1, 2022 at 22 years old.
-Kroc had three children with Patty.
+After marrying Patty Stoll in 1996, the couple had three children.
 In 2006 they divorced.
 Lauren Starky married Kroc in 2010 but they divorced in 2012.

+Kroc's son, Garrett, died on August 1, 2022, at 22 years of age.

 In 2004, Kroc was diagnosed with testicular cancer.

 Gender transition

 Kroc self-described as "Manliest of the Manly Men", known as an "Ultimate Alpha Male" before transitioning.
 Kroc came out as transgender to friends and relatives (including three sons) around 2005.
 In April 2015, Kroc legally changed forenames from Matthew Raymond to Janae Marie, a name chosen by Kroc's mother, a name she would have chosen for a biologically female daughter.
 In July of that year, Kroc came out as both transgender and genderfluid.

 Kroc is living as both genders, saying she often feels like two completely different people trying to share a body, fighting for control.
-Kroc uses female pronouns and prefers them.
+Kroc uses and prefers female pronouns.
 Kroc uses masculine pronouns when referring to the Matt era.
 In December 2015, Kroc's was the first featured among the top 63 most powerful comings-out of 2015.

 People described an Instagram post where Kroc described undergoing facial feminization surgery more than one year before she publicly came out.
 Earlier articles state similarly.
 After an August interview by Dave Palumbo, in September Kroc announced the start of a full gender transition, starting both surgical and hormonal treatments, and stopping career lifting.
 In an interview from October 2015, Janae mentioned being four weeks into estrogen therapy and taking a testosterone blocker.
 That same month, Kroc was mentioned on the cover of Muscle & Fitness which featured an interview and a photo shoot.
 Kroc was formerly on the advisory board for the magazine.
 This was the longest (highest word-count) story published to date in Muscle & Fitness, and the first to feature a transgender athlete.
 A 2017 facial feminization surgery was delayed due to an infection from a cat bite.

 Kroc is the subject of the 2017 documentary film Transformer.